-Dr. Daphne C. Watkins is the Founding Director of the YBMen Project and a Professor at the University of Michigan School of Social Work.
-For many years, she has studied gender disparities and mental health over the life course using mixed methods research.
-In addition to her research and teaching obligations, Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Certificate Program in Mixed Methods Research; and Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan.
+Dr. Daphne C. Watkins studies gender disparities and mental health over the life course using mixed methods research.
+Dr. Watkins is also the Founding Director of the Gender and Health Research Lab and the Certificate Program in Mixed Methods Research; and Director of the Vivian A. and James L. Curtis Center for Health Equity Research and Training at the University of Michigan.

 Dr. James Ellis

 SENIOR RESEARCH ASSOCIATE

 Dr. James Ellis is an Assistant Research Scientist at the University of Michigan and investigates relationships between education pipeline experiences and racial-ethnic and low-income student pathways to college enrollment and degree completion.
 His’ scholarship examines the nexus between college readiness program participation, developmental approaches to college readiness, social support from peers and adults, and racism and discrimination in education settings.

 Dr. Charles Graham, Jr. is a Psychiatric Clinical Social Worker and Psychologist at the University of Michigan and an Assistant Professor at Eastern Michigan University in the Department of Social Work.
 He received BA degrees in Social Welfare and Psychology from the University of California, Berkeley, and Masters and PhD degrees from the University of Michigan in Social Work and Psychology.